UraniumPotato235/zkSNARK_Circuit/README.md

 ### 2. Compiling the Circuit
-Compile the circuit using the circom compiler to generate the essential circuit.json file: npx hardhat circom
+Compile the circuit using the circom compiler to generate the essential circuit.json file:
+`npx hardhat circom`

 ### 3. Generating the Proof
-Generate a proof based on the given assignment.
-Create an input.json file with the desired input values
+Inside your input.json file paste
+`{   "a": "0",   "b": "1" }`

 ### 4. Deploying the Solidity Verifier
-Deploy a verifier contract on the Sepolia or Mumbai Testnet using the snarkjs library:
+`npx hardhat run scripts/deploy.ts`
+This script does 4 things

+1. Deploys the MultiplierVerifier.sol contract
+2. Generates a proof from circuit intermediaries with `generateProof()`
+3. Generates calldata with `generateCallData()`
+4. Calls `verifyProof()` on the verifier contract with calldata

 ### 5. Successful Deployment
 Upon successful deployment, the terminal will display a confirmation, indicating the deployment of the verifier contract: